instructlab/instructlab/docs/STABLE.md

 git push -f upstream stable
 ```

-Finally, check the tags on GitHub web UI to ensure everything looks correct.
+Finally, check the tags on the GitHub web UI to ensure everything looks correct.